rust-lang/blog.rust-lang.org/posts/inside-rust/2020-05-25-new-inline-asm.md

 (ICE) rather than the kind of friendly error message you've come to expect from rustc.
 This syntax also had little to no hope of being supported on any non-LLVM backend.
-As a result of these limitations, the `asm!` syntax was highly unlikely to ever graduate from nightly to stable Rust, despite it being one of the most requested features.
+As a result of these limitations, the `asm!` syntax was highly unlikely to ever graduate from nightly to stable Rust, despite being one of the most requested features.

 In an effort to improve `asm!` and bring it to more users, [Amanieu d'Antras](https://github.com/Amanieu) designed and implemented a new,